taroooyan/bg-wiki/bGeigieNano-Features_specifications.md

 *	Many parameters configureable through config file on SD card (e.g. user name, conversion factor for µSv/h and Bq/m2, time interval, Safecast API format, etc)
 *	Audio data communication cable for Apple iPad or iPhone
 *	Realtime clock
 *	**Pelican 1010 micro case**:  Water resistant (not for submerging), crushproof, and dust proof.
 Clear plastic with Safecast Logo.
 Removable liner (in yellow, black, blue or red).
-With strap and carabiner (spring hook) for easy, secure carry in walking, cycling, car, airplane.
+With strap, plastic buckle and carabiner (spring hook) for easy carry or secure mounting on vehicle.
+(Compact size fits some bicycle cases.)
 Dimensions: see http://www.pelican.com/cases_detail_specs.php?Case=1010
-*	Fits into “Topeak” Bicycle top bar case for us on road bikes (not included)
 *	Function button (user assignable)
 *	Wireless option – bluetooth, 802.15.4 or Wifi supported through Xbee socket – send data wirelessly to bGeigie Ninja or smartphone.
 Wireless components not included in this kit.
 (On experimental development, options, updates and all, see safecast-devices google group and follow the links on the Safecast website http://blog.safecast.org)

 For **Nano Assembly Manual** see  https://github.com/Safecast/bGeigieNanoKit/wiki/NANO-MANUAL

--10/7/2013
+-17/7/2013